tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

-#### Protocol 2b - Range Proof Protocol with Logarithmic Size
+#### Protocol 2` - Range Proof Protocol with Logarithmic Size

-Protocol 2b provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
+Protocol 2' provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
 It is build up in 5 parts; how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors, how to replace the inner product argument with an efficient inner-product argument, how to efficiently aggregate m range proofs into one short proof, how to make interactive public coin protocols non-interactive by using the Fiat-Shamir heuristic and how to allow multiple parties to construct a single aggregate range proof.
 A diagrammatic overview of a range proof protocol implementation is given in Figure&nbsp;7.

 <p align="center"><img src="sources/RangeProofDiagram.PNG" width="1000" /></p>
 <div align="center"><b>Figure&nbsp;7: Range Proof Protocol Implementation Example [<a href="https://doc.dalek.rs/bulletproofs/index.html" title="Dalek Cryptography -
 Crate Bulletproofs">46</a>]</b></div>

-##### Inner-Product Range Proof
+##### Protocol 2.1` - Inner-Product Range Proof

 This protocol provides the ability to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors.
 The range proof is constructed by exploiting the fact that a Pedersen commitment $ V $ is an element in the same group $ \mathbb G $ that is used to perform the inner product argument.
 Let $ v \in \mathbb Z_p $ and let $ V \in \mathbb G $ be a Pedersen commitment to $ v $ using randomness $ \gamma $.
 The proof system will convince the *verifier* $ \mathcal{V} $ that commitment $ V $ contains a number $ v \in [0,2^n - 1] $ such that